Share via

 Remove accounts to be migrated from local Administrators group

-• Open the local Administrators group and remove any accounts that you wish to migrate to the new environment.
-Repeat this step for any other groups that might be affected.
+Open the local Administrators group and remove any accounts you plan to migrate to the new environment.
+Repeat this process for any other groups that could be affected.

-Now check the list of identities in the current Azure DevOps Server environment and look for any potential problems with groups or individual user accounts that might exist in the new environment.
+Next, review the list of identities in your current Azure DevOps Server environment.
+Identify any potential conflicts with groups or user accounts that may already exist in the new environment.

 Tip